 The knowledgeable staff from the store took time out to share a bit about the local producers of the olive oils, cheese, wine, and ham.
 There was a sense of pride and desire to help us make the most of the experience and flavors.

 The cheese, presunto, and wine were excellent and we could have spent all day happily sampling all the local delicacies.

 One of the most beautiful views of the city is from the Dom Luís I Bridge above the Douro River.
 This double deck metal arch bridge links Porto to Vila Nova de Gaia where the famous Port wines are aged.

-The upper deck is open to only to pedestrians and the metro tram.
-From there, you can leisurely walk and admire the Douro river, Vila Nova de Gaia and Porto from above.
+The upper deck is open only to pedestrians and the metro.
+From above, you can leisurely walk around and admire the Douro River, Vila Nova de Gaia, and Porto.

-Underneath, you can see the Ribeira, Porto’s River Bank, with its charming cafe and restaurants.
+Underneath, you can see the Ribeira, Porto’s River Bank, filled with charming cafes and restaurants.

 Majestic Porto Cathedral

 On our way to the Ribeira, we stopped by the impressive Cathedral, Sé do Porto, to admire the magnificent silver altarpieces.
 Originally built in the 12th century, this remains one of Porto’s most important religious buildings.

 With the insights from our local guide, we learned that the church was preserved by the locals who covered up the silver to protect it from the French invasion of Portugal.

 The Cathedral sits on a square which offers impressive views over the city, Douro River and the wine cellars on the waterfront.
 You don’t want to miss this stop on your Porto walking tour.